flowchart LR

 |---|---|

-| Job identification | Job title, code, department, location, grade |
+| Job identification | Title, code, department, location, grade |

-| Job summary | One paragraph on the purpose of the job |
+| Job summary | One paragraph on the purpose |

-| Duties and responsibilities | The “what” — bulleted, action-verb led |
+| Duties and responsibilities | The “what” — action-verb led |

 | Working conditions | Hazards, physical demands, hours, travel |